MarisaRjob/E-Lock-Box/readme.md

 # eLockbox

-A data management system based on PHP, Laravel5 framework, and MySQL.
+A data management system based on Java, PHP, Laravel5 framework, and MySQL.
 Developed by USC CSCI577 2016Fall Team10.

 This instruction will be organized by following parts.